bootdotdev/blog/content/news/bootdev-beat-2025-01.md

 7. CDNs
 8. Resiliency

-It's a new addition to the core backend learning path, coming chronologicaly after the [Learn HTTP Servers](https://www.boot.dev/courses/learn-http-servers-golang) course.
+It's a new addition to the core backend learning path, coming chronologically after the [Learn HTTP Servers](https://www.boot.dev/courses/learn-http-servers-golang) course.

 ### 2. Streak Embers are live

 ![embers](/img/800/emberslit.png.webp)

 This has been a _much_ anticipated change to our streak system.
 Your Boot.dev streak is simply a measure of the number of days in a row that you've either completed a lesson or committed to a GitHub repository.
 Frozen flames are a relatively expensize item that is used to save your streak for 4 days when you are out on vacation or just can't get to your computer.
 However, we've found that a healthy coding habit doesn't really need to be 7/7 days of the week - and 5/7 days is perfectly reasonable.
 Embers solve this.
-You charge an ember when you go above and beyond for a day, and then when you miss a day in the future, the ember is consumed before any frozen flames, and before the strek is lost.
+You charge an ember when you go above and beyond for a day, and then when you miss a day in the future, the ember is consumed before any frozen flames, and before the streak is lost.
 They basically make the "daily" streak into more of a "5 days a week" streak, if you're putting in a solid effort.

 ### 3. Chapter 5 Lore Released

 ![chapter 5 lore](/img/800/guardianimage.png.CRYSsxuu.webp.webp)

 The community rallied this month to defeat "Kills the Joke, Vengeant".
 And he wasn't just defeated, but was truly brutalized - he went down in just over 2 days, our fastest boss kill yet.
-The lore for Chapter 5, where, (SPOLER AHEAD) Kills the Joke and Mortrunk's assault on Ruebenberg comes to a head, is [now live here](https://www.boot.dev/lore/the-guardian).
+The lore for Chapter 5, where, (SPOILER AHEAD) Kills the Joke and Mortrunk's assault on Ruebenberg comes to a head, is [now live here](https://www.boot.dev/lore/the-guardian).

 ### 4. More UI updates